lyt598/huayuanli/readme.txt

-git has a mutable index called state git tracks changes of files creating a new branch is quick creating a new branch is quick AND simple
+git has a mutable index called state git tracks changes of files creating a new branch is quick creating a new branch is quick and simple